HOME >> MAIN ELECTRONICS PAGE >> ELECTRONICS "BASICS" PAGE

 Electronics for schools and hobbyists: The Basics

 This covers doing a single sided PCB.
-You can use the same techniques to do double sided boards, but 'through plating' is tricky... provide connections between the two sides with holes into which you will solder short wires, or buy the little pins made for the purpose (called 'vias')
+You can use the same techniques to do double sided boards, but 'through plating' is tricky... provide connections between the two sides with holes into which you will solder short wires, or buy the little pins made for the purpose (called 'vias').
+Some signals will, of course, be carried through the board on a pin of a component.

 Enjoy!